Jonathan Bowen: Career

+Recognition

+In 1994, Bowen received the IEE Charles Babbage Premium for the best paper in the Software Engineering Journal.

 Bowen was elected a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA) in 2002 and of the British Computer Society (BCS) in 2004.
-He is a Liveryman of the Worshipful Company of Information Technologists and a Freeman of the City of London.
+He was a Liveryman of the Worshipful Company of Information Technologists and is a Freeman of the City of London.

 Selected books

 Jonathan Bowen has written and edited a number of books, including: